ghall89/ghall.space/src/pages/about.md

+---
+layout: ../layouts/About.astro
+title: Page Not Found
+---

 My name is **Graham**, a web developer from Rhode Island.

 When I'm not writing code, I'm usually enjoying one of my other hobbies; video games, music, hiking, photography, art, the list goes on...